 The castle is open daily.
 Frederiksborg Castle lies approx. 40 minutes from Copenhagen.
 You can take the S-train line A to Hillerød.
 From Hillerød station you can walk to the castle or take the local bus (line 301 or 302).

 Kronborg is perhaps best known as “Elsinore”.
 Because Kronborg is the Danish castle used as the setting of William Shakespeare’s Hamlet.
 The castle is a UNESCO World Heritage Site and it’s one of the most important Renaissance castles in Scandinavia.

-The castle stands on a strategic position between Denmark and Sweden.
-During its heyday the castle was adorned with spires, sandstone and copper roofs thank to the Sound Dues that sailors had to pay to pass the castle.
+The castle stands in a strategic position between Denmark and Sweden.
+During its heyday, the castle was adorned with spires, sandstone, and copper roofs thanks to the Sound Dues that sailors had to pay to pass the castle.
 Between 1658 and 1660 Kronborg Castle was occupied and plundered by the Swedish king, Karl Gustav.
-After this the castle was no longer used as a residence.
-Nowadays the castle has been completely renovated and open to the public so you can wander through Hamlet’s castle as well.
+After this, the castle was no longer used as a residence.
+Nowadays the castle has been completely renovated and is open to the public so you can wander through Hamlet’s castle as well.

 Visit Kronborg Castle

 The castle is open daily between April 21st and October 24th.
 Between October 26 and December 30th, the castle is open Tuesday-Sunday.

 In the center of Copenhagen stands the 400-year-old Renaissance Rosenborg Castle.
 The castle was built by King Christian IV and it was his favorite Royal Castle.